Ein Avdat guide starts with map, directions, when to visit, trails, entrance fee, opening hours, and then we hike at this national park. Let’s begin!

 Note: you can click on the image of the map to enlarge it.

 Ein means spring in Hebrew, and as you can see from the map, most of the hike will be beside the spring inside the canyon.

 After a break at Ben Gurion Memorial Site, you need to return to the car and drive to the entrance of Ein Avdat National Park.
 Though the entry is at the upper parking, the trail starts in the canyon.
 Thus, after entering you will be driving down along the road (you can see part of it in the photo below) till you reach bottom parking inside the canyon.

 There are two options to hike inside Ein Avdat National Park.
-You can either make a circular route which starts at the lower parking near Ein Mor.
+You can either make a circular route that starts at the lower parking near Ein Mor.
 Goes to the last pool and then returns to the parking.
-Or you can make one directional path.
+Or you can make the one-directional path.
 It starts at the lower parking and goes to the last pool.
 From there, instead of returning, you climb up along the ladders till you reach the top of the canyon.
-The Ladder Route is one directional route (you cannot go down to the valley from that point).
+The Ladder Route is a one-directional route (you cannot go down to the valley from that point).
 Thus, if you want to make The Ladder Route, then you will need two cars.
 Leave one at the “back” entrance to Ein Avdat National Park (marked on the map – the upper parking) and then drive through the front opening as shown above.

 Inside Ein Avdat National Park